AddiIgneel/AddiIgneel.github.io/_posts/2014-3-3-Hello-World.md

     3. curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -
     4. sudo apt-get update
     5. sudo apt-get install gcsfuse

+17. Now copy the setting.zip file by using following commands from bucket:

-    6. mkdir mount
+    1. mkdir mount
-    7. gcsfuse <your bucket name> ./mount
+    2. gcsfuse <your bucket name> ./mount
-    8. cp mount/setting.zip ./
+    3. cp mount/setting.zip ./
-    9. unzip setting.zip
+    4. unzip setting.zip

+18. Copy the files extracted to make sure jupyter notebook works:

-    10. jupyter notebook --generate-config  ** the following command will print a path like /home/<your username>..../.jupyter/...
+    1. jupyter notebook --generate-config  ** the following command will print a path like /home/<your username>..../.jupyter/...
-    12. copy the path till .jupyter
+    2. copy the path till .jupyter
-    11. mv mycert.pem <paste path here>
+    3. mv mycert.pem <paste path here>
-    12. mv jupyter_notebook_config.py <paste path here>
+    4. mv jupyter_notebook_config.py <paste path here>
-    13. Run jupyter notebook password and type a password.
+    5. jupyter notebook password ( give the password)
+    6. jupyter notebook

  17. Go to VM instance page and copy the external IP for your instance.
 Open a new tab in browswer paste it and write :9999 after it.
  18. Enter the password.
-Jupyter notebook should be working.
+Jupyter notebook should be working now.

+ Dont forget to shutdown the instance.